yixiann/lifehack-hashtag-031/README.md

 Execute cd lifehack in the terminal to change directory into the repository / Run command npm install to install all dependencies.
 Ensure running app as administrator or use sudo / Once installed run command npm start /
-In your browser go to localhost:3000 /
+In your browser go to localhost:3000 <br />
  In the terminal, cd backend to change directory to the backend / Run python manage.py migrate to migrate the changes made / Run command python manage.py runserver to run a development server locally /